Tag: Delphi history

 John Collier, Priestess of Delphi, 1891, oil on canvas, 160 cm (62.9 in); width: 80 cm (31.4 in), Art Gallery of South Australia.
 The artist imagines Pythia sitting on a tripod with vapor rising from a crack in the earth beneath her.

-There are several known inscriptions that came from the Delphic oracle.
-In 680 B.C., an oracle ordered citizens of Megara to found the city of Byzantium (Constantinople/ İstanbul).
+Several known inscriptions came from the Delphic oracle.
+In 680 B.C., an oracle ordered the citizens of Megara to find the city of Byzantium (Constantinople/ İstanbul).
 In 547 B.C., Croesus, the king of Lydia, was told that he would destroy a great kingdom if he crossed the Halys River.
 He did so, was defeated by the Persians, and it was his own kingdom that was destroyed.
 In 480 B.C., Athens was threatened by Persian military forces.
 The oracle told the Athenians that they would be unconquerable behind a wooden rampart.
 This prophecy proved to be true: an Athenian fleet composed of wooden boats defeated the Persians at the decisive battle of Salamis.
 Many other of the oracle’s pronouncements influenced political and economic decisions of importance in the Mediterranean world.
-In return for the oracle’s advice the temple received numerous valuable gifts.
+In return for the oracle’s advice, the temple received numerous valuable gifts.
 The remains of some of these treasures can be seen in the Delphi Museum.
 (International Dictionary of Historic Places).

 The Father of Psyche Consulting the Oracle of Apollo-Baron Gerard-1796-JPGetty Museum, Delphi history